Linuxfabrik/monitoring-plugins/check-plugins/mysql-table-locks/README.md

 ## States

+* OK if 95% or more of table locks were acquired immediately.
-* WARN if less than 95% table locks were completed immediately.
+* WARN if less than 95% of table locks were acquired immediately.
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics